If your fine is overdue, make a payment as soon as possible to avoid any further penalties and enforcement actions.

 You can use myEnforcement Order online to:

-If you don’t pay a fine after we have sent a penalty reminder notice:
+If you don’t pay a fine after we've sent a penalty reminder notice:

 If your overdue fine is still unpaid we're authorised to take the following actions.